Why You Might Need A Tooth Extraction

 It’s difficult to get through each day with a toothache, but Dr. Williams can help.
 He has extensive experience in tooth extractions, but most of all, he knows how to make you feel better and shorten the recovery time following the extraction.
 If you do not have your problem tooth removed when it is necessary, it can create some potentially dangerous health concerns over time, so don’t wait to contact Dr. Williams when the time comes.

-With all that said, we understand that dental anxiety is a problem for many of our Centennial, Aurora and Denver Metro area patients, so we do everything we can to help.
-Dr. Williams and our staff will take the time to learn what makes you comfortable and take the necessary steps to create the most relaxing environment possible.
+With all that said, we understand that dental anxiety is a problem for many of our patients, so we do everything we can to help.
+Dr. Williams and our team will take the time to learn what makes you comfortable and take the necessary steps to create the most relaxing environment possible.
 We are only satisfied with our work if you are satisfied with the process and the results, so never be afraid to ask questions or make special requests before, during, or after your tooth extraction.

 Why Dr. Bryce Williams is Different

-Dr. Williams genuinely wants to know more about every one of his Centennial, Aurora and Denver Metro area patients before doing any procedure for them.
-No one looks forward to a tooth extraction, but he makes the process much easier to cope with.
+Dr. Williams genuinely wants to know more about every one of his patients before doing any procedure for them.
+No one looks forward to tooth extraction, but he makes the process much easier to cope with.

-Williams Dental Implant and Oral Surgery is focused on the patient outcome, which helps drive his staff to do their best possible work.
-If you’re in the Centennial, Aurora and Denver Metro areas, don’t hesitate to schedule an appointment if you have a toothache or think you may be a candidate for a tooth extraction.
+Williams Dental Implant and Oral Surgery is focused on patient outcomes, which helps drive the team to do their best possible work.
+Don’t hesitate to schedule an appointment if you have a toothache or think you may be a candidate for a tooth extraction.

-Call our office in the Centennial, Aurora and Denver Metro area at (303) 493-1933 today to put a stop to the pain.
+Call or text our office in the Centennial and Aurora, CO area at (303) 493-1933 today to put a stop to the pain.